an historic site at the Farnsworth Art Museum

 Please make reservations in advance by contacting Jane Bianco at 207-596-6457 x 104 or by email at email@example.com

 Please note that no photography of any kind is permitted inside the Olson House.
 Cameras may be checked at the admission desk.

 Traveling north on U.S. Route One:

 In Thomaston, Maine turn right at the Maine State Prison Showroom onto Wadsworth Street.
 Drive over a green metal bridge.
 Wadsworth Street becomes River Road.
-Continue approx. 6 miles on River Road and then bear left after passing Fales Store in Cushing.
+Continue approx. 6 miles on River Road and then bear left after passing store with gas pumps in Cushing.
 The road becomes Pleasant Point Road.
 Travel 1.5 miles on Pleasant Point Road.
 Take a left onto Hathorne Point Road.
 The Olson House is approx. 2 miles down Hathorne Point Rd. on the left.

 Traveling south on U.S. Route One:

 In Thomaston, Maine turn left at the Maine State Prison Showroom onto Wadsworth Street.
 Drive over a green metal bridge.
 Wadsworth Street becomes River Road.
-Continue approx. 6 miles on River Road and then bear left after passing Fales Store in Cushing.
+Continue approx. 6 miles on River Road and then bear left after passing store with gas pumps in Cushing.
 The road becomes Pleasant Point Road.
 Travel 1.5 miles on Pleasant Point Road.
 Take a left onto Hathorne Point Road.
 The Olson House is approx. 2 miles down Hathorne Point Rd. on the left.

 To further assist you in planning your trip to the Farnsworth Art Museum by car, we refer you to the below online map and directions services: